 A few kilometers later we (read I) needed to climb a bridge, which was pretty tiring but it was the last stretch to the train station.
 We bought tickets to Eindhoven and hopped on.
-The conductor told us we weren't allowed to be in the train with our bikes.
-Bas already got up but I asked if he couldn't make an exception as the train was half empty.
+The conductor told us we weren't allowed to be on the train with our bikes.
+Bas had already got up, but I asked if he couldn't make an exception as the train was half empty.
 Reluctantly he let us stay.
-We travelled to Utrecht where we needed to go down the escalator with our bikes, I could only barely control mine.
-Next we reached Den Bosh where we hopped on the train to Eindhoven, luckily they had elevators here.
+We traveled to Utrecht, where we needed to go down the escalator with our bikes, I could only barely control mine.
+Next we reached Den Bosch, where we hopped on the train to Eindhoven.
+Luckily they had elevators there.

 In Eindhoven we needed to go down some stairs.
-My front wheel came of the ground making my bike run down the stairs on its rear wheel.
-I could barely control it while being dragged down but made it in one piece.
+My front wheel came off the ground, making my bike run down the stairs on its rear wheel.
+I could barely control it while being dragged down but I made it in one piece.
 Bas had less trouble because his bike had much less luggage.

-Finally we were close to home and of course by now it had stopped raining.
+We were close to home and of course now it stopped raining.
 Bas started texting his mom about where she could pick him up by car.
 I told him to put away the phone and start cycling.
 We were on cycling vacation and I wouldn't let anyone go home by car.
 Nonetheless, Jorien and Bas' mother had already jumped in the car to meet us.
 I continued dragging Bas along.
-When I took a break too pee Bas told me that if I would get caught I should tell the officer I was masturbating, as the fine for public masturbation was apparently 20 euros lower than that for peeing.
+When I took a break to pee, Bas told me that if I got caught, I should tell the officer I was masturbating, as the fine for public masturbation was 20 euros lower than that for peeing.
 I don't know if it will look better on my record, but it is good to know.

 We caught up with Jorien a while later.
-Jorien had bought us both a medal, Bas because he cycled so far, and me because I cycled so far with Bas.
-Bas mom asked if we wanted to continue cycling or put our bikes in her car.
+Jorien had bought us both a medal, Bas because he cycled so far, and I because I cycled with Bas.
+Bas's mom asked if we wanted to continue cycling or put our bikes in her car.
 I dragged Bas along for another 15 kilometers.
 We tried to beat the car going home and only lost by 5 minutes.
-There we said goodbye and went in search for a nice bath.
+There we said goodbye and went in search of a nice bath.

-We had travelled about 70 km today, putting the total distance around 295 km.
+Today, we traveled about 70 km, putting the total distance around 295 km.